taskRact/BeerApp---Senior/Documentation.md

 ### Pagination: The beer list is paginated, and you can navigate between pages using the pagination component at the bottom of the page.

+### PerPage: The beer list is designed with perPage, Default is 50 and total data is 200, and you can navigate PerPage using the perPage dropdown at the top of the page.

 # That's it!
 You can now run and check the project by following these steps.
-Feel free to explore the code and make any necessary modifications or enhancements.